266 related texts · Page 4 of 6

 After Judas Maccabeus fell in battle, everything he had fought for nearly collapsed.
 Josephus opens Book XIII of his Antiquities with a bleak picture: the lawless and the disloyal ...

-And let me tell you, these journeys are not for the faint of heart.
+Let me tell you, these journeys are not for the faint of heart.
 The stakes are incredibly high.
-The text we're looking at today deals with the consequences of disrespecting som...
+The text What happens if you mess with someone on that trip?
+The text is pretty clea...

 The Heikhalot (the heavenly palaces) Rabbati, a foundational text in the Heikhalot literature (think early mystical journeys into the divine realms), gives us a glimpse into this a...